renovatebot/renovate/docs/usage/known-limitations.md

 On the GitHub hosted app Mend checks each active repository approximately every 3 hours, if no activity has been seen before then (merged PRs, etc).

-For this reason, you should set your schedule window to at least three-four hours.
+For this reason, you should set your schedule window to at least three or four hours.
 This makes it likely that Renovate bot checks your repository at least once during the schedule.

 ## Automerge limitations